SoftwareGuy/NodeListServer/README.md

 - **Open Source:** Mirror's own List Server is closed source.
 This is open source where you can look at my code and suggest improvements, fix bugs, etc.
 - **Fast:** NodeJS is quick and nimble, and so is this List Server.
 - **Unity WebGL support:** Since we're using HTTP calls, Unity WebGL games can use it this too. *Mirror's own List Server uses TCP, which makes it incompatible with WebGL games.*
+- **IP Address Blacklisting/Whitelisting:** Flick a boolean to true, slap your server IP addresses in the array.
+Bob's yer auntie.
 - NodeListServer is not just limited to games, you could use it for other non-Unity applications too!

 ## Non-Features